 How do you assess the innovation potential of the attribute-based encryption solution?
 How could it affect collaborative manufacturing?The attribute-based encryption solution developed by IRT SystemX meets the need to share sensitive information with industrial partners along an extended supply chain.
 This solution offers considerable advantages: • Encryption and access control at the data point, refined authorisation management in the context of industrial collaboration between players at different privilege levels, • Applicability to distributed cloud environments, no single point of failure, resilience to denial of service attacks and Byzantine fault scenarios, • Security apparatus is scaled and reinforced by user community growth, traceability and auditability of transactions, and compatibility with privacy protection measures.
 Close

-Résumé Biographie Inscription Ludovic Leclercq (Université Gustave Eiffel) will run a Seminar@SystemX on the following topic ...
+Résumé Biographie Inscription Ludovic Leclercq (Université Gustave Eiffel) ran a Seminar@SystemX on the following topic "Trip-based ...
 Read more